After 5 months, AMC Theaters reopens its doors, cautiously

 The lights started slowing coming back on in theaters nationwide Thursday with AMC Theaters, the country’s largest chain, leading the charge.

 AMC opened some 113 locations across the U.S., advertising retro pricing and retro screenings to entice audiences back to the movies.
-Regal, the second largest exhibitor, is following suit Friday.
+Regal, the second largest exhibitor, followed suit Friday.
 It’s been a long-time coming for the beleaguered businesses, which had several false starts due to coronavirus spikes.

 When the doors at the West Homestead theater finally opened, masked employees stood in the lobby to greet patrons and help them navigate the new safety protocols inside, where masks are required (except when eating and drinking concessions) and the sick are asked to stay home.
 Pretty soon, the number of customers had doubled and in time there was a steady stream of people of all ages coming through the doors ready to experience the big screen again.